-A hat-trick against England, a semi-final winner versus West Germany and, 32 years ago today, a spectacular volley to see off the Soviet Union in the final – Marco van Basten is not short of memories from 1988.
+A hat-trick against England, a semi-final winner versus West Germany and a spectacular volley to see off the Soviet Union in the final – Marco van Basten is not short of memories from 1988.

 Article top media content